-As at December 31, 2018, the Company holds a 100% interest in the Goldfields property located near Uranium City, Saskatchewan, which includes the Box Deposit, the Athona Deposit and several exploration targets.
-During the year ended December 31, 2018, the Company incurred site restoration costs of \$82,826 and recorded a remaining provision for site restoration costs of \$7,500.
+As at December 31, 2019, the Company holds a 100% interest in the Goldfields property located near Uranium City, Saskatchewan, which includes the Box Deposit, the Athona Deposit and several exploration targets.
+During the year ended December 31, 2018, the Company incurred site restoration costs of \$82,826 and recorded a remaining provision for site restoration costs of \$7,500, which was incurred during the year ended December 31, 2019.